tteeoo/svc/README.md

 translates the encoded colors into ANSI escape codes, and prints the output to your terminal.

-This repository contains the virtual machine and an assembler to compile programs for it.
+This repository contains the virtual machine, an assembler to compile programs for it, and a debugger for those programs.

 ## Instruction Set